akshatgcodes/ShellX/README.md

 ## Notes

 Built as a focused, single-purpose tool - a minimal Unix shell built from scratch, nothing more, nothing less.

+## Troubleshooting

+If something doesn't run as expected, double-check you're using the dependency versions noted above and running the exact commands from the "Run it" section.